Jesskita/AnalisisEstadisticoR/LabHipotesis/TestHipotesis.md

 Remember the CLT.
 For a distribution to be approximated by a normal what does the sample size have to be?

-1: small 2: normal 3: abnormal 4: large
+(**pregunta** 15)

+1.  small
+2.  normal
+3.  abnormal
+4.  large

 <!-- 4 -->
 No need to worry.
-If we don't have a large sample size, we can use the t distribution which conveniently uses the same test statistic (X'-mu) / (s/sqrt(n)) we used above.
+If we don't have a large sample size, we can use the t distribution which conveniently uses the same test statistic `(X'-mu) / (s/sqrt(n))` we used above.
 That means that all the examples we just went through would work exactly the same EXCEPT instead of using NORMAL quantiles, we would use t quantiles and n-1 degrees of freedom.

 We said t distributions were very handy, didn't we?